tkerby/flipperzero-firmware-wPlugins/README.md

 ## Instructions for Use

-The emulator accepts disk images in ATR format and XEX executables.
-Copy the ATR files to the SD card at **/apps_data/sio2flip/atr/** and the XEX files to **/apps_data/sio2flip/xex/**.
+The emulator supports ATR disk images and XEX executables.
+To use them, copy the files to the SD card as follows:
+- ATR files: **/apps_data/sio2flip/atr/**
+- XEX files: **/apps_data/sio2flip/xex/**

+For Atari 850 emulation, you need to provide the Atari 850 ROM file.
+Copy the ROM content to:
+- **/apps_data/sio2flip/atari850.rom**

+Note: I cannot include the ROM file with the app, so you’ll need to provide it yourself.
+The file must be exactly 4 KB in size and have the following SHA-256 checksum:
+5c490a04d9936a87d3f9b6919ddaccbde30e3fb37f03a7557695d0c33f47bb8a.

-## TODO
+## About This Project

-I have some plans, but I’m not sure if or when I’ll be able to complete them all.
+There are several great SIO peripheral emulators available, many more advanced than this project.
+However, none run on the Flipper Zero - so I built this purely for enjoyment. 😄

+Contributions, ideas, feedback, and bug reports are welcome!

+Planned improvements (time permitting):
-- Use how-speed SIO with XEX file loader
+- Add high-speed SIO support to the XEX file loader
-- Add CAS file emulation
+- Add CAS file playback (cassette recorder emulation)
-- Improve error signaling to host via FDD status byte